 It is really unfortunate how many toxins we are exposed to on a daily basis.
 I feel like we almost need a college degree to try and navigate this!

-Look around you!
-Look on the back of your shampoo bottles, in the lining of canned goods, at the long list of strange ingredients in the foods at the grocery store.
-You will be surprised at how many words you don’t understand.
+You can find toxins everywhere…on the back of your shampoo bottles, in the lining of canned goods, at the long list of strange ingredients in the foods at the grocery store.

 We can’t live in a bubble, but we can do our best.
 Try to eat organic, local, and raw whenever possible.
 Farmers markets and coops are the best place to start.
 Not only will you be eating better quality food but you will contribute to your local economy!
 BONUS!